-A chemistry degree from Edinburgh provides the intellectual framework for understanding the properties of molecules from fundamentals to the frontiers of current research.
-It also focuses strongly on the wide range of analytical and experimental skills necessary to practice the subject and provides insight into research via a final-year research project in research groups working at the cutting edge of the subject.
+The degree focuses strongly on the wide range of analytical and experimental skills necessary to practice the subject.
+It also provides insight into research via a final-year research project working at the cutting edge of the subject.

 The MChem Chemistry degree programme is accredited by the Royal Society of Chemistry.

 The MChem degree programme covers topics in all branches of the discipline, from the fundamentals to the most advanced understanding and applications.

 In the early years of your degree, you will study core courses in chemistry and mathematics.

 In addition, there is a flexible curriculum to suit your personal interests.
 This means you can combine courses in other sciences, arts or humanities with your core chemistry content.
 This flexibility means you can maintain options to transfer to an alternative degree programme within science or engineering at the end of Year 1.

 You will have scope to specialise, in particular during the senior honours years, through an appropriate choice of optional courses and your research project topic.
 For example, in materials or environmental chemistry.